What are the differences between Viking River Cruises & Uniworld River Cruises & AmaWaterways & Tauck & CroisiEurope & A-ROSA & Scenic?

 Uniworld Boutique River Cruise Collection **: Uniworld charges for at least one optional excursion, the Vienna Evening Concert at 75 euros.
-Uniworld offers free laundry service in many of its higher-end suites across its fleet.
+Free laundry service in higher-end suites across its fleet.
 Additionally, most Uniworld ships have complimentary self-service laundry facilities for passengers to use; only River Royale, River Baroness, Douro Spirit, and River Victoria lack this feature in the European-based fleet.
 Room Service and Butler Service on Uniworld is at the suite level only.

 Also be sure to see How Do Danube River Cruises Prices Compare?

 Defining Feature: All-inclusive, active luxury river cruises with decided European flair.

 A-ROSA only began marketing to North American-based river cruisers in 2013 but since then, the company has made significant inroads into the market thanks to their fleet of all-inclusive ships and uncommon features like large fitness centers, on-deck pools, alternate dining venues and complimentary bicycles.